htcondor/htcondor/docs/platform-specific/microsoft-windows.rst

-A further feature permits HTCondor to execute the job itself under the security context of its submitting user, specifying the **run\_as\_owner**\ :index:`run_as_owner<single: run_as_owner; submit commands>` command in the job’s submit description file.
+A further feature permits HTCondor to execute the job itself under the security context of its submitting user, specifying the **run\_as\_owner**\ :index:`run_as_owner<single: run_as_owner; submit commands>` command in the job's submit description file.
 With this feature, it is necessary to configure and run a centralized *condor\_credd* daemon to manage the secure password storage.
-This makes each user’s password available, via an encrypted connection to the *condor\_credd*, to any execute machine that may need it.
+This makes each user's password available, via an encrypted connection to the *condor\_credd*, to any execute machine that may need it.

 By default, the secure password store for a submit machine when no *condor\_credd* is running is managed by the *condor\_schedd*.
-This approach works in environments where the user’s password is only needed on the submit machine.
+This approach works in environments where the user's password is only needed on the submit machine.

 Executing Jobs as the Submitting User